jg210/merging/README.md

 ## Branching

 * Development is done on "develop" branch.
-* Releases are made from "master" branch (automatically, see below).
+* Releases are made from "release" branch (automatically, see below).

 ## Creating Release

-Releasing to the play store are done automatically from the master branch using a Circle CI job.
+Releases to the play store are done automatically from the "release" branch using a Circle CI job.

-* The version numbers are generated from the first-parent depth of the git commit graph, so all commits to the master branch should be merge commits.
+* The version numbers are generated from the first-parent depth of the git commit graph, so all commits to the release branch should be merge commits.
 Otherwise, the version number will generally increment by more than one.
 * Commit changelog to a new file in [fastlane/metadata/android/en-GB/changelogs](fastlane/metadata/android/en-GB/changelogs).
-Do this from the develop branch, prior to merging to master.
+Do this from the develop branch, prior to merging to release.
-* Wait for develop branch to be tested, otherwise github blocks pushes to the master branch.
+* Wait for develop branch to be tested, otherwise github blocks pushes to the release branch.

 ```
-git checkout master
+git checkout release
 git pull
 git merge --no-ff origin/develop      # The commit message appears as release notes for github release, so copy from fastlane metadata file.
 git push